 The betting feast began early for Friday’s Philadelphia Flyers–Montreal Canadiens Game 6 NHL playoff matchup.

-Gamblers find an enticing wagering menu, which offers something compelling for backers of both teams.
+Gamblers have an enticing wagering menu that offers something compelling for backers of both teams.

 Canadiens vs. Flyers odds for Friday’s game

 Philadelphia, up three games to two in the series, remains slightly favored to notch its first postseason triumph since 2012 across the spectrum of DraftKings, FanDuel, PointsBet and Fox Bet online sportsbooks in New Jersey.